Why Do Cancer Treatments Stop Working? Overcoming Treatment Resistance

-Resistance can occur when cancer cells—even a small group of cells within a tumor—contain molecular alterations that make them insensitive to a particular drug before treatment even begins.
-Because cancer cells within the same tumor often have a variety of molecular alterations, this so-called intrinsic resistance is common.
+Resistance can occur when cancer cells—even a small group of cells within a tumor—contain molecular changes that make them insensitive to a particular drug before treatment even begins.
+Because cancer cells within the same tumor often have a variety of molecular changes, this so-called intrinsic resistance is common.

 In other cases of resistance, cancer cells may adapt to the drug while it is being administered, acquiring molecular changes that allow them to escape its effects.

 Molecular alterations that contribute to intrinsic or acquired treatment resistance include mutation of the drug's molecular target, changes in the way the drug interacts with the tumor, broad cellular changes, and changes in the tumor microenvironment, among others.
 To complicate matters, many of these factors can be at play simultaneously in a single tumor.

 Researchers believe one possible way to overcome or delay the development of resistance is to treat patients with combinations of different drugs.

 One combination treatment approach is to "co-administer drugs that work by different molecular mechanisms," Bissan Al-Lazikani, Ph.D., of Cancer Research UK and her colleagues wrote in Nature Biotechnology, "thereby increasing tumor cell killing while reducing the likelihood of drug resistance and minimizing overlapping toxicity."

 Another approach is to treat patients with drugs that block the particular mechanism of resistance their tumors have developed, and then treat them again with the drug to which they grew resistant.
 The idea is that this combination approach may "re-sensitize" the patients to the original treatment.